Eviction prevention and homeless assistance programs Arkansas.

 Another key service in Arkansas is Rapid Re-Housing Assistance.
 This is an option for individuals and families that are homeless according to HUD’s definition.
 This can include people sleeping in shelters, transitional housing, or on the “streets”.
 A focus is on helping people leave transitional housing, and they can get advice and financial support for a new home or apartment.
 There is also assistance for single moms or victims of domestic violence.

-Some of the leading non-profits, by county, are below.
+Some of the leading non-profits, by county in Arkansas, are below.
+Select a major city or county to learn about homeless prevention programs.
+Or continue to scroll down the page to find other locations as well as resources.
 While all of them may not have funds or grants for deposits or rent, they will generally have suggestions or referrals for qualified low income families.

 Arkansas, Cleveland, Grant, Jefferson, Lincoln, dial (870) 536-0046